 “It’s rewarding to know a job is done,” she said, smiling at me as she pulled a dagger to display, still stained with dried blood.

-“I’m going to kill you,” I proclaimed.
-“If you release your prisoner.
-I can make your death a kind one.
+“I’m going to kill you,” I added.
+“If you release your prisoner, I can make it fast.
 If you resist…”

-“You’re outnumbered ten to one,” she explained, waving her arm to show me the gathering dragonkin guards.
+“You’re outnumbered.
+Your magic is countered two to one,” she explained, waving her arm to show me the gathering guards.
 “Do you honestly think you can defeat me?”

 “Is that how the man died?”
 I asked.
 “Stabbed by your guards?”